0x822a5b87/simple-marksweep/README.md

 so we need variables and functions listed below:

-- `first Object` The first object in the linked list of all objects on the heap. everytime we allocate a new object, `newObject->next` point to firstObject and then we modify the firstObject point to new Object. thus we can traverse all objects in the stack.
+- `root` The **root object** in the linked list of all objects on the heap. everytime we allocate a new object, `newObject->next` point to firstObject and then we modify the firstObject point to new Object. thus we can traverse all objects in the stack.
+- `sp` stack pointer
 - `numOfObject` the current object count in stack
-- `maxNumOfObject` when numOfObjects >= maxNumOfObject we trigger the GC, **pay attention, we need to add or sub maxNumOfObject when appopriate.** otherwise the GC will triggered by every newObject or not triggered until the stack is expand too big.
+- `triggerGcNumOfObjects` when numOfObjects >= maxNumOfObject we trigger the GC, **pay attention, we need to add or sub maxNumOfObject when appopriate.** otherwise the GC will triggered by every newObject or not triggered until the stack is expand too big.
 - `object array` represent the stack.
 - `mayTriggerGC` trigger GC if it is a appropriate timing.
 - `push` simulate allocate object